danamini/PioneerRgbAmpMonitor/README.md

 The default configuration assumes you've `git clone`'d `rpi-rgb-led-matrix` to `/home/pi`.

 ## Known Bugs/Issues
-* The reciever needs around 0.1 seconds between sending requested, need a better way to sync data
+* The reciever needs around 0.1 seconds between requests, currently sleeps, needs an asynchronous solution.

 ## Next Steps
 This is a work in progress.
 Next steps are: